the-technat/digitalocean_doks_demo/README.md

 - [ ] Deploy cert-manager cluster-issuers with ansible (fails currently)
 - [ ] Use one ingress for argocd that passes SSL traffic to argocd (for distinction between http and grpc)
 - [ ] Fix PodTopologySpreadContains on argocd pods
+- [ ] Destroy the helm charts before destroying the cluster (LoadBalancers and volumes aren't tracked by terraform)

 <!-- BEGIN_TF_DOCS -->
 ## Requirements